-The course is an in-depth examination of financial accounting topics.
-Recent developments in accounting valuation and income determination and the related disclosure practices and reporting procedures, as recommended by professional accounting associations and applied in business today, are emphasized.
-The primary focus is on a comprehensive treatment of assets and liabilities.
-Special topics are introduced where considered appropriate.
+This course continues the in-depth examination of financial accounting introduced in BA2110.
+Issues in accounting valuation and income determination and the related disclosure practices and reporting procedures, as recommended by professional accounting associations and applied in business today, are emphasized.
+The focus is on the capitalization of Canadian corporations and the individual reporting problems associated with corporate income taxes, pensions, leases and the Statement of Cash Flow.
+The application of accounting concepts to these special areas is discussed.